-Anthropologists find that the particular elements experienced by people change over time and from culture to culture the elements are experienced differently.
-With UFOology, different decades and countries have sighted completely different UFOs.
+Anthropologists have found that our life experiences, impacting on our beliefs, change from culture to culture and era to era.
+For example, people have spotted alien UFOs differently across the decades; different regions and cultures have consistently reported different and conflicting sightings.
 A period of time in the UK saw that UFO reportings were generally furry/fuzzy aliens.
-Modern UFO reports are "grays", thin child-like bodies with enlarged eyes and heads.
-Different countries report different types of aliens, due to culture.
+Modern UFO reports are of the "grays" kind: thin child-like bodies with enlarged eyes and heads.
+Different countries report different types of aliens, due to their culture.
 As culture changes, so does the phenomenon.
 What does that say about the phenomenon?

-Such large scale change over time casts doubt on the basis of the experience and has been presented (especially in the case of UFOs and demons) as evidence that the phenomenon is self-generated, not real, so is a function of a the aspirations and expectations of the experiencer.
+Such large-scale change over time casts doubt on the basis of the experience and has been presented (especially in the case of UFOs and demons) as evidence that the phenomenon is self-generated, unreal, so is therefore an unconscious function of the aspirations and expectations of the experiencer.

 It seems that the chances of us discovering the truth escape most rapidly from us when it comes to the religious truths (dogmas) put forward by organized religious bodies.
 Here, authority, tradition and psychology all combine to present a formidable wall against the acceptance of new evidence and truths.

 “Tell a devout Christian that his wife is cheating on him, or that frozen yogurt can make a man invisible, and he is likely to require as much evidence as anyone else, and will be persuaded only to the extent to which that you give it.
 Tell him that the book he keeps by his bed was written by an invisible deity who will punish him with fire for eternity if he fails to accept every incredible claim about the universe, and he seems to require no evidence whatsoever.”